content-optimizer-gmbh/mautic-doi-plugin/README.md

 1. Donwload the ZIP file
 2. Extract it to a local directory
 3. Upload the contents to your Mautic into /plugins
-4. Navigation to the Plugins page
+4. Navigate to the Plugins page
 5. Click "Refresh / Install plugin"

 Done!
 The plugin should now appear in the list of plugins.